lucas-ferreira1/lucas-ferreira1/README.md

 🔭 What I'm working on ...

-Working as a intern at Marktech.(Coming Soon)
+Working as a BI intern at Marktech.

 Developing pelsiasufrj.com, an IEEE affiliated site in the power electronics area.